LosEagle/freetube-nightly-updater/README.md

 # FreeTube nightly updater

-An app that makes updating FreeTube from nightly build artifacts more automated.
+An app that makes updating FreeTube from nightly build artifacts more automated by giving you a direct download link to the newest artifact.

 There is a simple one-time setup for using this app:
 - copy `config.sample.json` to `config.json` in `/rel/freetube_updater/config`